liya_allien's avatar

 Thinking about the potential benefits of this technique, I’ve also been trying to concentrate on one topic in my immersion recently.

 Thinking about the potential benefits of this technique, I’ve also been tryingtried to concentrate on one topic in my immersion recently.
+Thinking about the potential benefits of this technique, I also tried to concentrate on one topic in my immersion recently.

 According to that advice, I narrowed down my content consumption solely to psychology.